 Walker, defense lead No. 5 Houston past No. 2 Virginia 69-61

-CHARLOTTESVILLE, Va.
-(AP) Blowing a 15-point lead in the second half against No. 4 Alabama a week ago got the attention of No. 5 Houston's players.
+CHARLOTTESVILLE, Va. – Blowing a 15-point lead in the second half against No. 4 Alabama a week ago got the attention of No. 5 Houston’s players.
 Coach Kelvin Sampson made sure of it.

 It may have helped the Cougars stymie a comeback by No. 2 Virginia on Saturday.